91 Multiple plots with patchwork

 )

-Note that I have to wrap first_plot | second_plot / third_plot in parentheses ( ) – otherwise the annotations won’t be added correctly.
+– otherwise the annotations won’t be added correctly.
 You can also assign the patchwork as its own object before adding the annotations:

 my_patchwork <- first_plot | second_plot / third_plot

-The arguments for title, subtitle, and caption are straightforward – you just provide a string of text to display.
+are straightforward – you just provide a string of text to display.

-For tag_levels, you specify how you want the subplots to be labelled.
+, you specify how you want the subplots to be labelled.
 You can provide:

-• a for lowercase letters (shown above),
+for lowercase letters (shown above), -

-• A for uppercase letters,
+for uppercase letters, -

-• 1 for numbers,
+for numbers, -

-• i or I for lowercase or uppercase Roman numerals
+for lowercase or uppercase Roman numerals

-Remember you can always check how to use the function using ?plot_annotation.
+Remember you can always check how to use the function using ?plot_annotation

 91.6 Exercises